bueltge/de-DE/readme.txt

  * Das Plugin im Administrationsbereich --> Plugins aktivieren

 == Changelog ==
+= 1.0.0 (2020-04-19) =
+* Supports Gutenberg Editor, REST API
+* Refactoring Code to use it also via REST API - Leave the one-file solution to use it easy as Dropin.

 = 0.7.15 (2018-11-13) =
 * Remove setting default spellchecker, because the spellchecker of the editor is since version 3.5 no longer available.